ASHRM Educational Scholarship Program General Guidelines and Criteria

 - Letter must be from current employer (if currently unemployed or self-employed, letter may be from a past employer defined as “an individual who serves or has served in a supervisory capacity to the applicant”.

-- Annual Conference recipients must provide a one page summary of their experience by December 1.
-AHA/NPSF recipients must send their final research project by July 1.
+- Recipients must provide a one page summary of their experience within two weeks of the conclusion of the event.
 This information must be sent to firstname.lastname@example.org.

 - All applicants are strongly encouraged to post on the ASHRM Exchange and/or submit an article for possible publication in ASHRM’s Journal of Healthcare Risk Management, describing how attendance at the program facilitated successful “hands-on” application of lessons learned.